hashicorp/vault/website/source/docs/auth/aws.html.md

         role creation (or upgrading to use this) succeed, then Vault has already been able to resolve internal IDs, and it doesn't need any further IAM permissions to authenticate users.
-If a role has been deleted and recreated, and Vault has cached the old unique ID, the you should just call this endpoint specifying the same `bound_iam_principal_arn` and, as long as Vault still has the necessary IAM permissions to resolve the unique ID, Vault will update the unique
+If a role has been deleted and recreated, and Vault has cached the old unique ID, you should just call this endpoint specifying the same `bound_iam_principal_arn` and, as long as Vault still has the necessary IAM permissions to resolve the unique ID, Vault will update the unique